mikegleen/modes/doc/source/configuration.rst

 add_mda_code:
 -------------

-   If the serial number does not begin with the MDA code (default LDHRM) then insert it as a prefix.
+   If the serial number specified in an input CSV file or on the command line does not begin with the MDA code (default LDHRM) then insert it as a prefix.
 This is used only in ``csv2xml.py`` and ``update_from_csv.py``.
+In ``xml2csv.py`` this is the standard behavior.
    You can specify an MDA code on the command line using the --mdacode argument.

 .. _delimiter: